 In 2016, there were 1,779 companies operating in the fisheries industry.
 The companies operated in commercial marine fisheries, aquaculture, fish processing, fish wholesale and fish retail.
 The majority of the companies in the industry (73 per cent) were fishing companies.

-Total revenue of the fishery industry amounted to EUR 901 million, which showed a decrease of 12 per cent from 2015.
+Total revenue of the fishery industry amounted to EUR 901 million, which showed an increase of 7 per cent from 2015.
 According to researcher Markku Kärnä from the Natural Resources Institute Finland (Luke), the added value produced by the entire fishery industry increased by almost one-fifth to EUR 146 million.

 Fish trade and fish processing are very centralised, meaning that the ten largest companies produce clearly more than 80 per cent of the total revenue in these segments.